kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. 200–2000 white blood cells/mm3 in osteoarthritis
 	E. >75% polymorphonuclear leukocytes in psoriatic arthritis

-#### Answer: C. Thin, needle-shaped, negatively birefringent crystals in pseudogout - ?
+#### Answer: C. Thin, needle-shaped, negatively birefringent crystals in pseudogout - *FALSE* = 	D. 200–2000 white blood cells/mm3 in osteoarthritis - TRUE

+Synovial fluid analysis is commonly performed to determine the cause of acute arthritis.
+It is of critical importance in establishing the diagnosis of septic arthritis and can be important in establishing a diagnosis of crystal-induced arthritis such as gout or pseudogout.
+The table below presents synovial fluid analysis findings in some common disorders causing arthritis.

+##### Examination of synovial fluid

+a>75% are polymorphonuclear leukocytes. bThe urate crystals in gout are thin, needle-shaped and negatively birefringent. cThe CPPD (calcium pyrophosphate dihydrate) crystals in pseudogout are rhomboid, often short and variable in shape, with weakly positive birefringence.

 ===